freedomzx/KoroneBot/README.md

 The bot will then check through the SQL database and see if the command exists, then sends the contents if it does exist.

+## !custominfo

+To use this command, send "!custominfo <custom command name>".

+The bot will check through the SQL database and see if the command exists.

+If it does, the command's author and creation date will be sent.

 ## !customList

 To use this command, send "!customList".